darachm/stanford-hurling/info.md

 people to build themselves as players and build us up as a team (and beat Cal).

+We are recruiting anyone who wants to check it out and/or play and/or compete.
+We play co-ed, so males+females+whomever would like to participate in checking it out, training, and competition.

 Here are a few ways to check it out:

 - If you want to just check it out once,